ispc/ispc/docs/ispc.rst

 message printed and the ``abort()`` function is called.

-When called with a ``varying`` quantity, an assertion triggers if the expression evaluates to false for any any of the executing program instances at the point where it is called.
+When called with a ``varying`` quantity, an assertion triggers if the expression evaluates to false for any of the executing program instances at the point where it is called.
 Thus, given code like:

 ::